Wednesday, September 26, 2012

 September 26th, 2012

-Man, I feel like I’m in a deeper hole then I have ever been in before.
-When the ground is eye level and your standing up-right, things can’t be good.
-It gets worse when you think you’ve hit rock bottom only to find out that you haven’t actually made it there yet.
-It just kills your morale ya know?
-You’ve only dug yourself further down beneath the rocks and gravel when finally figured out that "maybe you haven't gotten anywhere," well, that reality really sucks.
+Man, I feel like I'm in a deeper hole than I have ever been in before.
+Things can't be good when the ground is at eye level and you are standing upright.
+It gets worse when you think you've hit rock bottom, only to discover that you have yet to make it there.
+It just kills your morale, ya know?
+You've only dug yourself further down beneath the rocks and gravel when you finally figured out that "maybe you haven't gotten anywhere," well, that reality really sucks.

-When you reach this level of lowness. you look for the light heartedness of life that will lift-up your spirits.
-But when the soil falls from the ground level and blinds you from the real sunlight or any light for that matter that would shed some comfort to your plight it can be difficult.
+When you reach this level of lowness.
+You look for the lightheartedness of life that will lift up your spirits.
+But it can be difficult when the soil falls from the ground level and blinds you from the natural sunlight or any light that would provide some comfort to your plight.

-Just the other day my youngest son was in the bathroom.
-Which is a big no-no in this house because the boys seem to flush whatever they can find down the toilet like, loose change (no problem), toothbrushes (we got three in there once), car keys (well that one was my fault, shame on me).
+Just the other day, my youngest son was in the bathroom.
+This is a big no-no in this house because the boys seem to flush whatever they can find down the toilet, like loose change (no problem), toothbrushes (we got three in there once), car keys (well, that one was my fault, shame on me).

 So the moment I hear one of them rascals in the bathroom, I know it can't be good.